typewind/typewind.github.io/source/about/index.md

 ---

 # Summary
- - Current Strategy Consultant @ Amey
+ - Current Strategy Consultant @ Amey, London
  - Former member of Women Football Team @ University of Liverpool
- - Former Operation Specialist @ Hupu Sports Media
+ - Former Operation Specialist @ Hupu Sports Media, Shanghai
- - Former UI/UX designer @ Xiaomi Technology
+ - Former UI/UX Designer @ Xiaomi Technology, Beijing
  - Former Indie Game Designer
- - Former director of Sci-Fi Association, Computer Clinic @ South China University of Technology
+ - Former director of Sci-Fi Association & Computer Clinic @ South China University of Technology, Guangzhou
  - 1992, Monkey, Chinese girl, Still young

+> To explore strange new worlds, to seek out new life and new civilizations, to boldly go where no one has gone before

 ---